 - Waiver of Subrogation (WOS): Common requirement that can change recovery rights in certain situations.

-- Premium audit: End-of-term verification process that can adjust premium based on actual payroll, classifications, and exposure.
+- Premium audit: End of term verification process that can adjust premium based on actual payroll, classifications, and exposure.

 - Class codes: Classification system that affects pricing and audit outcomes.

-Resources by trade (optional module)
+Resources by trade

 Trade details matter.
 If you want trade-specific guidance, start at your trade hub.